How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Step 4 — Foreground (wet-on-dry)

 Let the sky dry completely.
-This may take twenty minutes.
+This takes at least twenty minutes.
 Do not rush it.

-Once it is dry, switch to wet-on-dry for any foreground elements — a path, a building edge, the dark trunks of trees in the middle distance.
+Once dry, switch to wet-on-dry for foreground elements — a path, a building edge, dark tree trunks in the middle distance.
 These get hard edges because they are painted onto dry paper.
-The contrast between the soft, atmospheric background and the harder foreground creates depth without effort.
+The contrast between soft atmospheric background and harder foreground creates depth without effort.

-In Monsoon Village, the rooftops and the vegetation in the immediate foreground were all painted wet-on-dry over a wet-on-wet background.
+In Monsoon Village, the rooftops and foreground vegetation were all painted wet-on-dry over a wet-on-wet background.
 The technique combination is the entire visual logic of the painting.
-Similarly, the mist-shrouded ridgelines in Morning in Kumaon 1 depend on this contrast between soft background washes and hard foreground anchors.

 Step 5 — Reflections

 A flooded monsoon path reflects the sky.
-To paint this, you simply repeat the sky colors — the same grey-blue — in the lower portion of the paper using wet-on-wet again, but with slightly less water and slightly more pigment than the sky.
-The reflection is always marginally darker and more saturated than the sky above it.
-Not much.
-But enough.
+To paint this, repeat the sky colours in the lower portion using wet-on-wet again, but with slightly less water and slightly more pigment than the sky.
+The reflection is always marginally darker and more saturated than the sky above it — not much, but enough for the eye to read it correctly.

-The horizontal nature of the reflection strokes, versus the more diffuse quality of the sky, is what makes the eye read it as a convincing watercolor rain effect.
-In Tea Stall, these reflections carry the warmth of the stall's light, showing how wet-on-wet can hold both atmosphere and specific light temperature.
+The horizontal quality of reflection strokes, versus the more diffuse quality of the sky, is what makes the eye read it as water.
+In Tea Stall, the reflections carry the warmth of the stall's light, showing how wet-on-wet can hold both atmosphere and specific light temperature simultaneously.

-Working in Kolkata during the actual monsoon months changes the technique entirely.
-This is something Western watercolor tutorials never address because they are written from dry studios in temperate climates.
+Working in Kolkata during the actual monsoon months changes the technique in ways Western watercolor tutorials never address, because they are written from dry studios in temperate climates.

-When ambient humidity is above 80%, washes that would dry in five minutes in December take thirty minutes or more.
+When ambient humidity is above 80%, washes that dry in five minutes in December take thirty minutes or more.
 The wet window stays open far longer.
 This sounds helpful.
-In practice it means you are waiting for passages to dry when you want to add detail, and the increased drying time increases the risk of unwanted bleeds from adjacent wet areas touching each other.
+In practice, it means you wait longer before adding detail, and the extended drying time increases the risk of unwanted bleeds when adjacent wet areas touch each other.

-I adjust for this by working on smaller passages at a time during monsoon months, letting each section fully dry before moving adjacent to it.
-I also keep a hair dryer nearby — not to force-dry passages, which can cause the paint to lift unpredictably, but to confirm that a passage is genuinely dry before I paint next to it.
+I work on smaller passages during monsoon months, letting each section fully dry before moving adjacent to it.
+I keep a hair dryer nearby — not to force-dry passages, which causes the paint to lift unpredictably, but to confirm that a passage is genuinely dry before I paint next to it.

 The humidity also affects how pigment granulates.
-In A Snowy Morning in Kedarnath, the granulation in the mountain passages — that gritty, atmospheric quality — behaved completely differently than it does in the dry winter months.
-The same pigments, the same paper, different results, because the environment was different.
+In A Snowy Morning in Kedarnath, the granulation in the mountain passages behaved completely differently in the dry winter months than in monsoon sessions using the same pigments on the same paper.
+The environment is part of the painting — not just the subject.

-Value, Not Color — The Most Important Lesson
+Value, Not Colour — The Most Important Lesson

 What matters is value.
 How light is this passage relative to the one next to it?